koykov/publicsuffix/readme.md

 err = db.LoadOrFetchIf("/path/to/psl/file", "http://url/to/psl/file", time.Hour * 24) // or LoadOrFetchFullIf(...).
 ```

-All PSL data will be stored in special storage optimized for fast access and minimal pointers count (two pointers in fact).
+All PSL data will be stored in special storage optimized for fast access and minimal pointers count (three pointers in fact).

 ## Usage